BUsuper/crossword-project-ts-frontend/README.md

 # Igor's Crossword Project

-### A single-page web-application built using TypeScript, React, and Redux Toolkit
+### A single-page web-application built using TypeScript, React, and Redux Toolkit, and styled with SCSS

 Solve at: https://busuper.github.io/crossword-project/